 For credentials and credits earned outside of Canada and the United States a “comprehensive evaluation” must be submitted from either International Credential Evaluation Service (ICES) or World Education Services (WES) and must demonstrate equivalency to a North American degree and minimum credit requirements prior to matriculation.

 Prospective students may apply for admission in the final year of undergraduate study if you are able to provide an official transcript showing the degree conferred date as well as proof of successful completion of all prerequisites prior to matriculation.

-According to both PCTIA bylaws and Boucher Institute policy, minimum program admission requirements may not be waived.
+According to both PTIB bylaws and Boucher Institute policy, minimum program admission requirements may not be waived.